openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Notification Request does not contain an Access Token or contains an invalid Access Token, the Notification Endpoint returns an Authorization Error Response such as defined in section 3 of [@!RFC6750].

-When `notification_id` value is invalid, the HTTP response MUST use the HTTP status code 400 (Bad Request) and set the content type to `application/json` with the following parameters in the JSON-encoded response body:
+When the `notification_id` value is invalid, the HTTP response MUST use the HTTP status code 400 (Bad Request) and set the content type to `application/json` with the following parameters in the JSON-encoded response body:

 * `error`: REQUIRED.
 A key at the top level of the object, the value of which SHOULD be the following ASCII [@!USASCII] error code:
   * `invalid_notification_id`: The `notification_id` in the Notification Request was invalid.